SQream/sqream_docs/sql/sql_statements/ddl_commands/create_table.rst

    CREATE TABLE users (
       id BIGINT IDENTITY(0,1) NOT NULL , -- Start with 0, increment by 1
-      name TEXT(30) NOT NULL,
+      name TEXT NOT NULL,
-      country TEXT(30) DEFAULT 'Unknown' NOT NULL
+      country TEXT DEFAULT 'Unknown' NOT NULL
    );

 Creating a Table from a ``SELECT`` Query